 Grimes Hawkins Gladfelter & Galvano, P.L. traces its history to 1922 in Palmetto, the City across the Manatee River from Bradenton, when E. Glenn Grimes opened the doors to his practice with Alvin B. “Abby” Rowe as Grimes & Rowe.
 In 1930, he moved the firm to the now historic Professional Building in Bradenton, where the practice continues today in the firm’s beautiful and historically-renovated ground floor space.

-The current attorneys are Caleb Grimes, mentioned above and who specializes in land use and developer representation, Jack Hawkins, who joined the firm in 1985 and who specializes in litigation and mediation as a mediator, Leslie Horton Gladfelter, who represented developers in Tampa before joining the firm in 1992, bringing her extensive experience in real estate and transactions, Bill Galvano, who joined the firm in 1992 out of law school, Derin Parks, who joined the firm in 2005 with broad experience in transactional matters and litigation and Sacha Ross, who joined the firm in 2006 bringing with her extensive experience in bankruptcy law and litigation.
+The current partners are Caleb Grimes, mentioned above and who specializes in land use and developer representation; Jack Hawkins, who joined the firm in 1985 and who specializes in litigation and mediation as a mediator; Leslie Horton Gladfelter, who represented developers in Tampa before joining the firm in 1992, bringing her extensive experience in real estate and transactions; Bill Galvano, who joined the firm in 1992 out of law school, specializing in litigation and governmental relations; and Derin Parks, who joined the firm in 2005 with broad experience in transactional matters and litigation.

-One aspect of the firm over the years is the active participation of the members in civic responsibility, from the Chamber of Commerce to youth sports leagues and all manner of organizations in between, including the YMCA, the Heart Association and the Boys and Girls Clubs.
-Many of the lawyers have and continue to serve as presidents or chairmen of such organizations.
+One aspect of the firm over the years is the active participation of the members in civic responsibility, from the Chamber of Commerce to youth sports leagues and all manner of organizations in between, including the YMCA, Mote Marine Laboratory, Manatee Players and the Boys and Girls Clubs.
+Many of the lawyers have and continue to serve as presidents or Board chairs of such organizations.